CreativeTechGuy/recursive-proxy-mock/README.md

 ## Browser/Node Support

-Out of the box we support all browsers that support the [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#browser_compatibility) and any current LTS version of Node.
-Unfortunately Proxy cannot be polyfilled for older versions so this is the best browser support we can do.
+Out of the box we support all modern browsers and any currently maintained version of Node.
+Unfortunately Proxy cannot be polyfilled, so supporting a browser like Internet Explorer is completely out of the question.

 ## Performance & Size